OKaluza/fractured/docs/docs.rst

 - *complex_function* a drop down list of functions returning complex number values
 - *bailout_function* a drop down list of bailout functions
 - *expression* a mathematical expression that will be parsed and converted into formula code
+- *range* as real number, but appears as a slider control, optional additional values min, max, step (comma separated, defaults 0, 1, 0.05)

 Data declarations
 -----------------